voedger/voedger-internals/server/apiv2/create-blob.md

 ## Functional design

-- POST `/api/v2/apps/{owner}/{app}/workspaces/{wsid}/blobs`
+- POST `+/api/v2/apps/{owner}/{app}/workspaces/{wsid}/docs/{pkg}.{table}/blobs/{fieldName}`
 Creates a new BLOB with the uploaded binary data and metadata.
-The SUUID of the BLOB is returned in the response and can be used to write the BLOB to field of a document or record when creating or updating record.
+The ID of the BLOB is returned in the response and can be used to write the BLOB to specified field of a document or record when creating or updating record.

 ### Headers